ezrael-git/reddit.rb/README.md

-# Contact
+# Contribution
+This is an open project.
+You are welcome to contribute.
 If you have any questions, feel free to open a discussion on the project's repository.
-You can also DM me on Discord: Azrael#1912